 Hydrogen peroxide is the foundation of most whitening treatments.
 The most popular method that many people are familiar with works by applying the hydrogen peroxide gel to the teeth using trays.
 The custom-made trays can be worn in the evening or overnight until the right level of whitening is achieved.
 After this, the user can ‘top up’ their treatment when they like.
 Dentists are also using lasers to accelerate the process, so patients can get a beautiful white smile in as little as one hour.

 This sounds great, but what do we really know about tooth whitening?
 Like any other cosmetic procedure, results aren’t guaranteed and will depend entirely on the individual.
-Just like dying your hair using a pre-packaged kit will end up with different results depending on the individual, tooth whitening is no different.
+Just like dying your hair using a pre-packaged kit will end up with different results depending on the individual; tooth whitening is no different.

 Without a doubt, the biggest risk when it comes to tooth whitening is getting burned by the gel, and this is also the top cause of cosmetic surgery negligence claims.
 Hydrogen peroxide can be very damaging to the skin in your mouth, such as your gums and cheeks.
-When it is below 6% concentrate, it is generally safe for most people, but if you use anything above 10% you are at risk of chemical burns inside your mouth.
-With new clinics popping up offering teeth whitening for lower and lower prices, it’s important that everyone is aware of the risks of having their teeth whitened by untrained professionals.
+When it is below 6% concentrate; it is generally safe for most people, but if you use anything above 10% you are at risk of chemical burns inside your mouth.
+With new clinics popping up offering teeth whitening for lower and lower prices; it’s important that everyone is aware of the risks of having their teeth whitened by untrained professionals.

-Burns aren’t the only thing you should worry about.
+Burns isn’t the only thing you should worry about.
 All tooth whitening comes with the risk of increased sensitivity.
-This can range from a slight twinge when your teeth touch anything hot or cold, to sharp stabbing pains that come on without warning.
+This can range from a slight twinge when your teeth touch anything hot or cold; to sharp stabbing pains that come on without warning.
 People can also go overboard with the treatments and ‘over-whiten’ which will leave them with almost transparent teeth.
 There is also the risk of uneven whitening, that will leave you with blotchy teeth which will be far more noticeable than slightly off-colour teeth.

 Provided the tooth whitening is carried out by a trained professional, there’s no reason to be afraid of going a few shades whiter.